 It is important for couples to regularly review their financial situation.
 This allows time for money-specific conversations.
 It’s also a great opportunity to talk about what you’ve done well as a couple financially and what your future aspirations as a couple are.

-- Have a family meeting about your finances regularly i.e. monthly or quarterly.
+- Have ‘money dates’ about your finances regularly e.g. monthly or quarterly.

-- If you want to make a significant purchase or change, discuss it openly and financially plan for it.
+- Talk about future significant expenses (car or home repairs, travel, changes in work or personal circumstances) or purchases.
+If you want to make a significant purchase or change, discuss it openly and financially plan for it.

-- Meet with your financial adviser and/or accountant for an overall financial health check at least once per year.
+- Meet with a financial adviser and/or accountant at least once per year for an overall financial health check.

 Having a professional, reliable and trusted team that you could turn to for guidance and assistance is invaluable.
 Your team supporting your relationship from a financial, legal and emotional basis may include:

 - Relationship counsellor/family psychologist.
 Talking to an independent party when things are going well creates a wonderful foundation to openly discussing challenges if they arise.

 - Accountant.
 Being in a marriage or de facto relationship means potential changes to your financial and tax affairs so consider getting professional advice on financial and tax-related matters such as whether to lodge your tax returns together or independently.

 - Financial Adviser.
 A financial planner or adviser could help offer financial strategies and advice about how to keep moving towards financial security and managing assets and investments.

 - Legal advice about financial agreements and/or Wills.
 When you become a married or de facto couple it is important to get legal advice to discuss your situation, especially if you each bring different assets to the relationship.
 You may want to consider documenting your assets, including those acquired after you married or began living together, as well as formalising in a Will any wishes or instructions you would like followed.

 Remember to regularly check in with your professional team and update your documentation as your circumstances change.